TL;DR

 NousResearch is an AI research collective that has spent the past two years fine-tuning open-source language models — Hermes 2, Hermes 3, and variants built on Llama and Mistral architectures.
 They have built a following among developers who want capable models they can run locally or self-host without sending data to a proprietary API.

-Hermes Agent is their first step into the agentic AI space.
+Hermes Agent is their first open source AI agent framework.
 Released on February 26, 2026, it is an autonomous task-execution framework that sits on top of any LLM backend you configure.
 The agent receives a natural language goal, breaks it into steps, selects from a library of 40+ tools to execute those steps, and iterates until the task is complete — or until it determines it cannot complete the task.

-What makes it genuinely different from other open-source agents is the self-improvement mechanism.
+What makes this self-improving AI coding agent genuinely different from other open-source agents is the self-improvement mechanism.
+For a primer on what puts Hermes Agent in the broader agentic AI tools explained category — planning, tool use, and autonomous iteration — that guide covers the foundations.
 After each task, Hermes Agent writes a structured record of what it tried, what succeeded, and what failed into an episodic memory store.
 On future tasks with similar characteristics, it retrieves those records and uses them to adjust its approach before execution begins.
 It does not retrain model weights — the learning is retrieval-based — but in practice, repeated tasks on the same type of problem do get measurably better over time.

 40+ Built-in Tools